makelab-kaist/makelab.github.io/_pages/contact.md

 ### About KAIST

-[KAIST](https://en.wikipedia.org/wiki/KAIST) (formally the Korea Advanced Institute of Science and Technology) is a national research university located in Daejeon, South Korea, currently ranked **top #53** in the world according to the [QS ranking 2025](https://www.topuniversities.com/world-university-rankings).
+[KAIST](https://en.wikipedia.org/wiki/KAIST) (formally known as _Korea Advanced Institute of Science and Technology_) is a national research university located in Daejeon, South Korea, currently ranked **top #53** in the world according to the [QS ranking](https://www.topuniversities.com/universities/kaist-korea-advanced-institute-science-technology).

+---

+### Reach out

+Drop us a line for questions or suggestions.

+{% include contact-form.html %}